avhaymart/SnapsTemplate/README.md

    * Avonlea Haymart

 * Project Description
    * This project was created in one day.
 Usually with web designs, I would plan it, make a prototype, then code a webpage to match it.
 However, I decided to take a different route for this.
 Since the timeframe was so short, I simply just started coding and let my imagination mold the website.
 Here is the result.
 I learned the benefits of Google Devs' mobile simulation tools, brushed up on throttling, and some JavaScript DOM workarounds.
+The point of this project was to create as much as I can work just vanilla css and jquery.
+(Bootstrap planning to be removed) Every visual effect and page component was hand coded from scratch to create the perfectly tweaked project that is this.
 Enjoy. :)

 * Technologies Used
   * HTML